 MA-PECO requires the successful completion of 30 course credits (ten courses).
 All students in the Program matriculate in a fall semester.
-Full-time students take four required courses (Microeconomics, Macroeconomics, Econometrics and Data Analysis) in the fall semester.
-Full-time students typically take three elective courses in the spring semester and three elective courses in the summer semester, thus completing the program in one calendar year.
-Part-time students typically take two courses in each of the fall and spring semesters and one or two courses in the summer semester.
-Classes are held in the evenings, late afternoons or on weekends.
+Students take four required courses (Microeconomics, Macroeconomics, Political Economy, and Data Analysis) in the fall semester, three elective courses in the spring semester, and three elective courses in the summer semester, thus completing the program in one calendar year.
+The fall and spring semesters are held at Solvay Brussels School of Economics & Management in Belgium and the final summer semester is held at Georgetown University in Washington, DC.

 - Application Form